elves/elvish/CONTRIBUTING.md

 ## Human communication

-The project lead is @xiaq, who is reachable in the user group most of the time.

-If you intend to make user-visible changes to Elvish's behavior, it is good idea to talk to him first; this will make it easier to review your changes.
+The only person with direct commit access is the project's founder @xiaq.
+If you intend to make user-visible changes to Elvish's behavior (as opposed to fixing typos and obvious bugs), it is good idea to talk to him first; this will make it easier to review your changes.
+He should be reachable in the user group most of the time.

 On the other hand, if you find it easier to express your thoughts directly in code, it is also completely fine to directly send a pull request, as long as you